Palpatineli/artpy/README.md

 # artpy

-Aligned Rank Transform for Nonparametric Factorial ANOVAs for python
+Aligned Rank Transform for Nonparametric Factorial ANOVAs for python.